ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 This series is written with the voice, format, notation, and explanation style I would have liked to have had access to if I were once again an inexperienced undergraduate learning the material for the first time myself.
 All of the small discoveries I inefficiently scraped together from online tutorials, YouTube, Stack Overflow, Reddit and other online forums are compiled here in one place and (hopefully) synthesized into a self-contained work.
 References to official documentation are provided for any material deemed beyond the scope of this series.

 ### This series walks you through...
+0. Suggested [**prerequisites**]({% link tutorials/vim-latex/prerequisites.md %}) for getting the most out of this series, along with references that should get you up to speed if needed.
+   Most readers can probably skip this, and jump directly to...

-1. [**Snippets**, the key to real-time LaTeX]({% link tutorials/vim-latex/ultisnips.md %}): how to use [the `UltiSnips` plugin](https://github.com/SirVer/ultisnips) for writing snippets; suggestions for efficient snippet triggers; example snippets
+1. [**Snippets**, the key to real-time LaTeX]({% link tutorials/vim-latex/ultisnips.md %}): how to use the [`UltiSnips`](https://github.com/SirVer/ultisnips) plugin for writing snippets; suggestions for efficient snippet triggers; example snippets.

 1. [Getting started with the **`vimtex` plugin**]({% link tutorials/vim-latex/vimtex.md %}):

-1. [**Compiling** LaTeX documents from within Vim]({% link tutorials/vim-latex/compilation.md %}): Vimscript functions and shell scripts for compiling LaTeX files from within Vim; asynchronous compilation; mapping compilation functionality to convenient keyboard shortcuts; an introduction to the preconfigured compilation functions provided by [the `vimtex` plugin](https://github.com/lervag/vimtex).
+1. [**Compiling** LaTeX documents from within Vim]({% link tutorials/vim-latex/compilation.md %}): Vimscript functions and shell scripts for compiling LaTeX files from within Vim; asynchronous compilation; mapping compilation functionality to convenient keyboard shortcuts; an introduction to the preconfigured compilation functionality provided by [the `vimtex` plugin](https://github.com/lervag/vimtex).

 1. [Integrating a **PDF reader** and Vim]({% link tutorials/vim-latex/pdf-reader.md %}): configuring forward and inverse search on a PDF viewer on macOS and Linux.